vuejs/apollo/packages/docs/src/guide-composable/mutation.md

 ### Making all other cache updates

 If a mutation modifies multiple entities, or if it creates or deletes one or many entities, the Apollo Client will *not* automatically update the cache to reflect the changes made by the mutation.
-Instad, you should update the cache using an `update` function in the options.
+Instead, you should update the cache using an `update` function in the options.

 The purpose of this `update` function is to modify your cached data to match the changes made by the mutation on the server.